WeiguoMa/WeiguoMa.github.io/_pages/about.md

 permalink: /about/
 ---

-I am presently a Ph.D. student at the Institute of Physics, Chinese Academy of Sciences, supervised by [Heng Fan][heng-fan] and [Kai Xu][kai-xu].
+I am presently a Ph.D. student at the Institute of Physics, Chinese Academy of Sciences, supervised by Prof. [Heng Fan][heng-fan] and Prof. [Kai Xu][kai-xu].

 At this juncture, I am actively exploring my research interests, and while I think I am not gifted at all.
 My potential academic pursuits revolve around Quantum Information Dynamics, Quantum Computation employing Tensor Network methodologies, and their synergistic integration with deep learning techniques.